 “Now I’ll never be afraid again, she said to herself.
 Now I’m free.
 Now I can do anything.”

-This can partially be attributed to the visual and the tale-like power of storms.
-Storms are very visual weather phenomena: the waves are big and foamy, the clouds are dramatic and alive, flaring.
-There are shapes, colours, sounds.”
+This can partially be attributed to the visual and tale-like power of storms.
+Storms are very perceptible weather phenomena: the waves are big and foamy, the clouds are dramatic and alive, flaring, and there are different shapes, colours, sounds.

 “And the last summer something unforgivable happened; I got scared of the sea”